 After you return home and throughout your recovery, it is important to get enough calories.

-Recovering transplant patients need 50 to 60 percent more calories and twice as much protein in their diets than healthy individuals of similar age and gender.
+Recovering transplant patients need up to 50 to 60 percent more calories and twice as much protein in their diets than healthy individuals of similar age and gender.

 This increase in caloric and protein intake will help you fight infection and repair any tissue damage caused by your transplant.
 You may need to stick to this diet for several months.

 For the first three months after transplant, patients are usually advised to avoid foods that may contain organisms that might cause infection.